stashed/mongodb/docs/mongodb-replicaset.md

 **Deploy Restored Database:**

-Now, we have to deploy the restored database similarly as we have deployed the original `sample-psotgres` database.
+Now, we have to deploy the restored database similarly as we have deployed the original `sample-mgo-rs` database.
 However, this time there will be the following differences:

-- We have to use the same secret that was used in the original database.
-We are going to specify it using `spec.databaseSecret` field.
-- We have to specify `spec.init` section to tell KubeDB that we are going to use Stash to initialize this database from backup.
-KubeDB will keep the database phase to `Initializing` until Stash finishes its initialization.
+- We have to specify `spec.init.waitForInitialRestore` section that tells KubeDB to wait until the first restore completes before marking this database ready to use.

 Below is the YAML for `MongoDB` crd we are going deploy to initialize from backup,